getodk/docs/aggregate-use.rst

 .. image:: /img/aggregate-use/google-api-option.*
    :alt: Image showing google api option.

-- Enketo credentials: These credentials are used for Enketo webforms integration.
-To link Enketo with Aggregate, see `this <https://accounts.enketo.org/support/aggregate/>`_
+- **Enketo credentials**: These credentials are used for Enketo webforms integration.
+To link Enketo with Aggregate, see `this <https://accounts.enketo.org/support/aggregate/>`_.
-- ODK 2.0 App name
+- **ODK 2.0 App name**

-   - ODK Tables Synchronization Functionality - check this to enable ODK Tables functionality i.e.  able to download, upload and alter data records within ODK Tables as restricted by table-access privileges granted to the user.
+   - `ODK Tables Synchronization Functionality` - check this to enable ODK Tables functionality i.e.  able to download, upload and alter data records within ODK Tables as restricted by table-access privileges granted to the user.

-- Aggregate features: These settings affect the operations of the server.
+- **Aggregate features**: These settings affect the operations of the server.

-   - Disable faster background actions - check this to reduce AppEngine quota usage.
+   - `Disable faster background actions` - check this to reduce AppEngine quota usage.
-   - Skip malformed submissions - check this to ignore corrupted submissions.
+   - `Skip malformed submissions` - check this to ignore corrupted submissions.

 .. image:: /img/aggregate-use/preferences-options.*
    :alt: Image showing other options.